Refine search

 Olivier Donnars / Le Pictorium

-In West Belfast, the "Peace Wall", sometimes 20 metres high, separates the Irish district from the falls of the British Shankill district.
-The wall is constantly covered with new frescoes.
+Mural fresco of the Young citizen volunteers, a youth organization of the Ulster Volunteer Force (UVF), a Northern Irish paramilitary group, in East Belfast, which is predominantly British.
 In this northern Irish city, Brexit only revives the old wounds of the two communities, British and Irish, which continue to count their deaths in their respective neighbourhoods.

 The walls of Belfast